linuxmint/cinnamon-spices-desklets/quoteOfTheDay@tinnu/README.md

 This will create the files `myfortunes` and `myfortunes.dat` in your home directory.
 Then go to desklet settings and choose the `myfortunes` file from your home directory.

+## Advanced Configuration Options ##
+The "Advanced Options" section of the configuration menu allows Quote of the Day to work more like `fortune`, if desired, since this desklet calls `fortune` behind the scenes.
+This section is entirely optional, the desklet will work very well without changing these options.

+Valid parameters for the "Parameters for fortune" entry can be found by reading `man fortune`.

+Checking "Ignore input file" will use `fortune`'s default behavior when run without an input file.
+On English systems, ignoring the input file will result in a random quotation being selected from any one of the fortune files in `usr/share/games/fortunes`.
+On systems where another language has been set up, the random quotation will be selected from any one of the fortune files in `/usr/share/games/fortunes/XX`, where `XX` is the two letter locale abbreviation of the configured locale, if the directory exists.
+Otherwise a fortune from `/usr/share/games/fortunes` will be selected.

 ## TODO ##

 Provide a GUI method to change the font.